fig. 02for florists · 2024

 What I learned

-• Building “inventory management” in the abstract would have been a features list.
-Building it for a florist forced specific decisions: perishable stock assumptions, seasonal ordering patterns, cost-vs-sell margins on arrangements.
-The constraint sharpened every screen.
+• Domain constraints sharpen design.
+Building “inventory management” in the abstract would have been a features list.
+Building it for a florist forced specific decisions: perishable stock, seasonal ordering, cost-vs-sell margins on arrangements.

-• The entity graph — products linked to suppliers, suppliers linked to shipments, shipments updating stock, stock consumed by orders — had to be modelled before I wrote a single component.
-Getting that wrong would have meant rewriting half the app.
-I got it mostly right by drawing it on paper first and noticing where a change to one entity would cascade.
+• Model the entity graph before writing components.
+Products linked to suppliers, suppliers to shipments, shipments updating stock, stock consumed by orders — getting that wrong would have meant rewriting half the app.

-• The dashboard KPIs (stock value, gross profit, monthly sales) are recalculated live.
+• A summary screen transforms perceived value.
+The dashboard KPIs are recalculated live.
 The moment I added them, the app went from feeling like a data entry tool to feeling like a business tool.
-A read-only summary screen can transform the perceived value of everything behind it.

-• Eight different CRUD forms that each looked slightly different would have felt like eight different apps.
-Standardising the form layout, field spacing, and button placement early meant I could move fast on new features without design decisions slowing me down.
+• Standardise forms early.
+Eight different CRUD forms that each looked slightly different would have felt like eight different apps.

 Next steps